Sunnyg83/Drone_optimization/README.md

 3. **Follow the prompts:**
    - Enter the number of delivery points
    - Enter the adjacency matrix (row by row)
-   - Use the menu to display the adjacency matrix or run the MST (or exit)
+   - Use the menu to display the adjacency matrix, run the MST, run the TSP, or exit

 ## Example
 ```